meatball133/crystal/exercises/concept/weighing-machine/.docs/instructions.md

 # Instructions

-In this exercise you'll be modelling a weighing machine.
+In this exercise you'll be modeling a weighing machine.

 ## 1. Create an initial state for the weighing machine

-The weighing machine when initalized should refer to its factory settings which is different for where the machine is sold.
+When initialized, the weighing machine should refer to its factory settings which is different for where the machine is sold.
 Thereby the machine should be able to be initialized with a precision and if it is metric or imperial.

 Implement the `WeighingMachine#initialize` method which takes two arguments, `precision` which is an `Int32` and `metric` which is a `Bool`.
 The `metric` argument when `true` means that the machine should use the metric system, otherwise it should use the imperial system.
-The initizalized set should also set an instance variable, `@weight` to `0.0`.
+The initialize method set should also set the instance variable `@weight` to `0.0`.

 ```crystal
 precision = 3